MadrHacks/snakeCTF2023-Writeups/web/phpotato/writeup.md

     SELECT password FROM users WHERE username='admin' AND password REGEXP BINARY '{regex}' ) THEN sleep({SLEEP_TIME}) ELSE num END ))
 ```
-to perform a time based SQLi and retrieve the admin password.
+to perform a time-based SQLi and retrieve the admin password.

 We can now log in as admin.
 In the admin page we can create pipelines and execute them to process numbers.